 And you risk getting your account suspended…

 I’m pretty sure you would be annoyed too.

-A couple of well-written value-adding emails should be enough to persuade shoppers to leave a review.
+A couple of well-written, informative, value-adding emails should be enough to persuade shoppers to leave a review.

 5. Using the same email templates as everyone else